 The new route must be enjoyable and convenient for the public, so farmers are advised to think about the surface of the path and how easy it is to walk on, the number of gates, and how pleasant the new route would be to walk compared to the existing one.

 What about dogs?

-According to reports, loose dogs were responsible for 15,000 sheep deaths in 2016.
+According to reports earlier this year, the cost of dog attacks on livestock increased by over 10 percent to £1.3 million in 2020.
 Although there is no specific legal right to take a dog on a public right of way, it is likely that, should it ever be challenged, a dog would be considered to be a ‘usual accompaniment’ to a walker and consequently that a walker is entitled to take a dog with them on a public right of way.

 However, that entitlement exists only in relation to the line of the path, and only if the dog is accompanying the walker.
 Therefore, a dog which is unaccompanied, or which an owner allows to run around off the line of the path, commits trespass against the owner of the land.

 Landowners are able to apply for the exclusion of dogs from fields where sheep are kept at lambing time, as long as the enclosure is smaller than 15 ha (37 acres).

 If a walker does not comply with the restrictions on access and rules concerning dogs, then they have no entitlement to be on that land and are effectively a trespasser.
 The landowner can therefore ask that person to leave the land.